 - Rest in the word of God and God’s word to you.

 - EXPERIENTIAL – less about gaining knowledge and more about encountering God through scripture.

 - SLOW ON PURPOSE – intentional periods of silence to allow you to digest the words and allow them to become a part of you.
 Silence is key.
 The work of lectio divina is the work of ingesting scripture as food for your Spirit.
 You will need time to allow it to digest, lest it become only a mental exercise.
 The desire is to connect with your heart and allow the words to become a part of you.
 This takes time.

 - A PROCESS NOT AN EVENT – it is unlikely that the true fruits of this practice will become realized the first few times you practice.
 But lectio divina has a way of weaving the words of scripture into very deep parts of your soul and heart.
 This takes time.
 Let it unfold.

 - A Bible in a readable translation, with good study helps.
 We recommend NRSV, NIV, and CEB translations, as well as The Message.
-We have Bibles to give away; contact Beth Palmer for details, or find the FREE BIBLES basket in each building.
+We have Bibles to give away; contact Beth Palmer for details.

 - A notebook or journal to record thoughts, feelings, and prayers.

 - A timer for the moments of silence.
 We like an app called Insight Timer.